-Professor Diane Stone was Dean and Professor in the School of Public Policy at CEU during the final year of the School in Budapest, managing SPP's transition to Vienna.
-From September 2020, she became Chair of International Public Policy in the School of Transnational Governance at the European University Institute.
+Professor Diane Stone was Dean and Professor in the School of Public Policy at CEU during the final year of the School in Budapest.
+From September 2020, she became Chair of Global Policy in the School of Transnational Governance at the European University Institute.

 From 2004-08, Diane Stone was the University's European Commission Fp6 Marie Curie Chair at CEU.
 During this time, she was the Foundation Professor of Public Policy in the Centre for Policy Studies.
 She was the first director of CEUs first Master's Program in Public Policy (MPP) in 2004.
 She designed the Mundus MAPP two-year degree and secured European Commission Erasmus Mundus funding for the first 5 years.
 In 2008 she co-chaired the CEU committee to design and initiate a School of Public Policy at CEU and she was involved in its development until 2012.
 For the 2019-20 academic year, she returned to Budapest to oversee the transition of SPP to its new home in Vienna.

 In Australia, she is the Centenary Professor of Governance at the Institute for Governance and Policy Analysis, in the University of Canberra.
 Her research is focused on the one hand, with global policy, the 'new diplomacy' and transnational administration; and on the other hand, with the role of ideas in policy making, policy transfer and network governance.

 Diane Stone's career in Europe commenced in 1996 at the University of Warwick in the Department of Politics and International Studies where she was Professor up until October 2019 and remains as Professorial Fellow.
 Through Warwick, she facilitated CEU's incorporation into the European Commission funded GARNET network of excellence and then the GR:EEN fP7 project.